With organic search, you have many different metrics you can report on to share your progress with your team and executives.

 So in this case, the average rank for that given day is 9.

-You can also calculate the Mode (most frequently occurring) which – if you choose to use average rank at all – is the recommended method for finding out weekly and monthly average rank.
-But keep in mind, average rank is not without its downsides, and as you’ll see, is not the SEO metric that we recommend you use.
+Another option is to calculate the Mode (most frequently occurring) which – if you choose to use average rank at all – is the recommended method for finding out weekly and monthly average rank.

 The Downside of Average Rank